philipcwhite/Monitoring/README.md

 ## Updates

+09/17/2018 - Massive update.
+I probably added a few bugs during this.
+Some old features may temporarily be missing but will be added back (graphing).
+I updated much of the design/theme of the site.
+Many of these upgrades are to improve performance and improve useability.

 09/13/2018 - Fixed minor agent bug removing old events.

 09/12/2018 - I enabled user authentication.
 Still very early with no authorization.